 Given that most of my customer service tasks involve logging into my software system to look up information for wine shipments (like tracking numbers) someone who provided all of the above types of service would be a better fit, especially if they only charged me per action, or per their time.

-Lastly, 1 Job to Not Offer Me:
+Lastly, 1 Job to Not Offer Me

-Seriously, this happens every so often.
+Seriously, this happens every so often with a freelancer.
 The offer is typically something like $10 a minute to transcribe my video blog entries.
 Freelancers have to understand that if you’re pitching something outside of the mainstream, small business owners are going to check.
 Rev and similar online transcribers, charge something akin to $1 a minute for their services.
 They’re fast, they’re efficient, and really, these transcription marketplaces don’t leave a lot of space for an individual to provide the same level of service, at the same cost.

-For small business owners, its also helping freelancers to create ongoing streams of income, so they aren’t spending so much of their valuable time looking for short-term assignments.
+For small business owners, it’s also helping freelancers to create ongoing streams of income, so they aren’t spending so much of their valuable time looking for short-term assignments.
 I hope this, as well as my other writing on CareerMetis, helps to bridge the gap a bit.